-The local marine reservoir age were averaged over 5-yrs windows ([1886- 1890 AD]-[1891-1895 AD] and so on), excluding the five outliers discussed in section 3.5.
-Sample with radiocarbon lab # AA-70015 (see Table S1 in the Supplement) is a single

-170 value from 1916 AD and was averaged with samples from years 1912 AD.
+Local marine reservoir ages were averaged over 5-year windows ([1886-1890 CE]-[1891-1895 CE] and so on), excluding the five outliers discussed in Sect.
+3.5.
+The sample with radiocarbon lab no. AA-70015 (see Table S1 in the Supplement) is a single value from 1916 CE and was averaged with samples from the year 1912 CE.
 We also calculated global marine reservoir age as the difference between the Marine20 and IntCal20 calibration curves.
-The evolution of the marine reservoir age of coastal West Africa (pink symbols in Fig. 2) shows a similar trend as that of the global marine reservoir age (black line in Fig. 2) with values declining steadily with time since ca. 1900 AD.
+The evolution of the marine reservoir age of coastal West Africa (pink symbols in Fig. 2) shows a similar trend to that of the global marine reservoir age (black line in Fig. 2), with values declining steadily with time since ca. 1900 CE.